 Master mode of operation is supported by interrupt generation on the detection of the START and STOP conditions.
-The STOP (P) and START (S) bits are cleared from a RESET, or when the MSSP module is disabled.
-Control of the IC bus may be taken when the P bit is set, or the bus is idle, with both the S and P bits clear
+The STOP (P) and START (S) bits are cleared from a reset or when the MSSP module is disabled.
+Control of the I^2C bus may be TACKEN when the P bit is set, or the bus is idle with both the S and P bits clear.

-In Master mode, the SCL and SDA lines are manipulated by the MSSP hardware.
+In master mode, the SCL and SDA lines are manipulated by the MSSP hardware.

-The following events will cause the SSP Interrupt Flag bit, SSPIF, to be set (an SSP interrupt will occur if enabled):
+The following events will cause the SSP Interrupt Flag bit, SSPIF, to be set (SSP Interrupt if enabled):

 - START condition

-- STOP condition
+- · STOP condition

 - · Data transfer byte transmitted/received

-- · Acknowledge transmit
+- Acknowledge transmit

-- · Repeated START
+- · Repeated Start

-FIGURE 9-9: SSP BLOCK DIAGRAM (IC MASTER MODE)
+FIGURE 9-9: SSP BLOCK DIAGRAM (I2C MASTER MODE)